-Despite the fact UAVs (Unmanned Aerial Vehicles) and autonomous vehicles are not yet a common technology, Domino’s policy is to experiment a lot around their use in delivery to build a competitive advantage and cut future costs.
+Despite the fact that UAVs (Unmanned Aerial Vehicles) and autonomous vehicles are not yet a common technology, Domino’s policy is to experiment a lot around their delivery to build a competitive advantage and cut future costs.

 For example, in Europe, they partnered with Starship Technologies to test the delivery robot that rides on sidewalks.
 And there are more and more companies producing top delivery robots: Kiwi, Robomart, TeleRetail, Amazon Scout, FedEx Delivery Robot - just to name a few.